Milan-960/Weather-app/README.md

-# Weather App
+# Weather App 🔥

-### For clone this in your pc pest below link in your terminal 👇
+### For clone this repository in your pc pest below link in your terminal 👇

 ```
 git clone https://github.com/Milan-960/Weather-app.git